 Weekend and Holiday Due Dates

 Your credit card issuer may be legally required to accept your payment after the due date, but only in a narrow set of circumstances.
-If your payment due date falls on a weekend, holiday, or other day that your credit card issuer doesn’t accept payments, the credit card issuer must accept your payment as on time if it’s received by 5 p.m. on the following business day.
+Perhaps your payment due date falls on a weekend, holiday, or another day that your card issuer doesn’t accept payments.
+The card issuer must accept your payment as "on time" if it is received by 5 p.m. on the following business day.

-So, for example, if your due date fell on a Sunday and your credit card issuer’s processing offices were closed for payments (and they don’t have a system for accepting phone or online payments), you could make your payment the following Monday by 5 p.m. and it would still be on time.
+So, for example, if your due date fell on a Sunday when your card issuer’s processing offices were closed for payments (and they don’t have a system for accepting phone or online payments), you could make your payment the following Monday by 5 p.m., and it would still be on time.

 Delays With Payment Posting

 Many credit card issuers allow you to make expedited payments on the due date to avoid a late fee.
 You'll have to speak to a live agent on the phone to initiate an expedited payment.
 Call the number on your billing statement or the back of your credit card if you're making a payment on the due date.
-The payment can post to your account that date and you will be charged a fee for an expedited payment.
+The payment can post to your account on that same day, and you will be charged a fee for an expedited payment.
 The expedited payment fee is usually less than the late fee, so it is typically worth it to avoid the more expensive fee.